 There may also be workers aboard seafaring vessels who handle administrative or clerical work.
 This employment role often qualifies employees for other programs, such as Louisiana workers’ compensation insurance benefits.

-When a maritime worker dies aboard a ship out to sea, it may be because:
+When a maritime worker dies aboard a ship out to sea, it may be due to the following causes:

 If there is evidence to support this and they were more than three miles from the coast, immediate family members may be able to file a civil lawsuit under the Death on the High Seas Act (DOHSA).
 This federal law allows the family to recover damages that include: